Menu

 How to Become a Construction Project Manager: A Fulfilling Career For Natural Leaders

 To become a construction project manager, you need solid communication and time management skills — and finely honed problem-solving skills.
 To develop the skills necessary to perform the job at a high level, you need the proper training.
-Courses like a Diploma of Building and Construction (Management) (CPC50320) or an Advanced Diploma of Building and Construction (Management) (CPC60220) can provide the guidance and support you need to be prepared for the job.
+Courses like a Diploma of Building and Construction (Management) (CPC50320) can provide the guidance and support you need to be prepared for the job.

 Find out more about a role as a construction project manager, the skills you need and how to prepare yourself for this new role.